Everything you need to know from the basics through advanced features

-Select Ranking Question from the Select Question Type popup menu.
 The Ranking Question Editor will appear, where you can enter the text of your question.
-Click Save.
+Click “Save.”
 You’ll be able to create your ranking choices in the next step.

 After you enter your ranking question text and click save, you’ll see the question appear in the list of questions.
 Now you can add the choices that the respondent will be asked to rank by clicking the “Add Item” button:

-After you save your choice, it will show up in the list of questions.
-You can then click “Add Item” again to add as many choices as you need.
+After you save your choice, it will appear in the questions list.
+You can click “Add Item” again to add as many choices as you need.

 Scoring a Ranking Question

-When creating choices for a ranking question, you don’t assign a point value for each choice like you do with other question types.
+When creating choices for a ranking question, you don’t assign a point value for each choice as you do with other question types.
 Instead, the point value awarded is based on the order in which the respondent places the choices.
-For example, imagine a question in which the user is asked to rank their preference of Oranges, Apples, Pears, and Bananas.
+For example, imagine a question where the user is asked to rank their preference for “Move my body,” “Create something amazing,” “Read a book,” and “Hang out with friends.”
 The question would appear in the editor like this:

 As you can see, each choice is assigned to a different type.
-If the respondent ranked the choices as Pears, Apples, Oranges, Bananas, like this:
+If the respondent ranked the choices in the order of “Read a book,” “Move my body,” “Hang out with friends,” and “Create something amazing,” like this:

 Points would be assigned as follows:

-In many cases, you’ll want this to be reversed, so that whichever choice the respondent ranks the highest receives the most points.
-You can do so by editing the question and selecting “Reverse Scoring.”
-With that selection in place the scoring for the example above would be as follows:
+In many cases, you’ll want this to be reversed so that whichever choice the respondent ranks the highest receives the most points.
+You can edit the question and select “Reverse Scoring.”
+With that selection in place, the scoring for the example above would be as follows:

 You can also provide a “Score Multiplier” when editing your question.
 Score values are then multiplied by the score multiplier you set.

-When your respondents are completing your assessment, they can rank their choices by either selecting a numeric value in each dropdown menu or by dragging and dropping the choices.
+When your respondents complete your assessment, they can rank their choices by either selecting a numeric value in each dropdown menu or dragging and dropping the choices.
 The same ranking value cannot be used twice.
-If the question is marked as required, the respondent must provide a ranking value for every choice.
+The respondent must provide a ranking value for every choice if the question is marked as required.

 Your Ranking question is ready to go!
-If you provide the respondent’s responses back to them in your feedback, the response will be a list of choices in the order the respondent set them.
+If you provide the respondent’s responses in your feedback, the response will be a list of choices in the order the respondent sets them.